Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Maya.md

 - Confirm that the UnityMeshSync shelf is added, and click on the gear icon to open the settings menu.
 - While "Auto Sync" is checked, any edits to the mesh will automatically be reflected in Unity.
 When Auto Sync is deactivated, click the  "Manual Sync" button to sync changes.
 - Clicking Sync under Animations causes the timer to advance from the first frame to the final frame while baking the animation and sending it to Unity.
+- Clicking "Export Cache" will export all frame data into an *.sc file* for playback in Unity.
+  See the SceneCache feature in [MeshSync's documentation](https://docs.unity3d.com/Packages/com.unity.meshsync@latest) for more details.
 - The other buttons correspond to their respective manual sync and animation sync functions.

 &nbsp;